Writing Style Guide

 The MavCARD is the official identification card at UNO.
 Students, staff, and faculty can use this card to access many services on campus.
 The card can also be used as a debit card for making purchases on campus.

-A daily email sent out to all UNO faculty and staff containing information on different events and opportunities around campus.
+A daily email that is sent out to all UNO faculty and staff containing information on different events and opportunities around campus.

 MavGRANTS is a web-based, pre-award proposal management and storage software system that is used for all externally funded academic activities at UNO.

 UNO’s nationally competitive speech program.

 MavLINK provides students with access to the student information system through a web browser.
 With MavLINK, students can register for classes, obtain schedules, get grades, view financial aid awards, pay tuition, and perform many other enrollment services.
 Faculty can use MavLINK to get class lists, grade courses, issue permits/authorizations, and perform other advising functions.